fernandolalanne/Practice-Project-Digital-Lab/README.md

 • blabla???

-### Preprocessing-America

-• blabla???

 ### Preprocessing-europe

-• This notebook provides an extensive data preprocessing and merging to prepare our data for analysis.
+• This notebook provides an extensive data preprocessing and merging to prepare our European data for analysis.

 • Importing various data tables related to COVID-19, economic indicators, and inflation.